Catawba Indian Nation’s Enduring Clay Pottery Practices Highlighted in Exhibit

 “When you look at Catawba pieces nowadays, they’re incredibly beautiful but not very utilitarian,” he says.

 One of the reasons Catawba turned to the land in the first place was to craft much-needed dishes, bowls and containers.
 In the 1700s, as ceramic and metal containers became cheaper and easier to get, Catawba people started adapting the pottery.

 “So, you see things like wall hangings, beautiful display pieces, things like that,” George-Warren says.

 As pottery became increasingly produced for trade, the Catawba women who crafted the pottery were able to acquire economic power.
 They turned more and more to decorative styles of pottery as they became collectors’ items.
 This change of style is reflected in the new exhibit, says Johnston.

 “You see the Catawba creating pottery to market to Europeans and imitating European styles,” she says.
 Wedding jugs displayed in the exhibit mimic a European shape.
 The pieces cinch in the middle like a woman’s waist, but their distinctive blue-gray color remains, and nature motifs of snakes, turtles and leaves remain.

-At the end of the 18th century, the Catawba had 20,000 acres of land, all technically owned by a woman named Sally New River.
 Despite increasing pottery trade and leadership like Chief Hagler’s, the Catawba Nation’s population continued to dwindle.

 Then, from 1830 to 1850, the Andrew Jackson administration implemented the forced displacement of approximately 60,000 Native Americans.
 The Trail of Tears had begun, but the U.S. government didn’t bother with forcing the Catawba to leave.
 There were so few of them left, the administrators who guided the genocidal practice left the tribe alone.
 They figured the Catawba would die off on their own.